Mackenzie Chapman: Blackpool

 On 18 July 2023, Chapman signed a one-year contract with EFL League One club Blackpool, with an option for a further 12 months, following a successful trial.
 He was signed to compete with Richard O'Donnell for a first-team place.

 Salford City

-On 1 October 2025, he joined club Salford City on a one-year contract.

-On 11 November 2025, Chapman joined Isthmian League Premier Division club St Albans City on a one-month loan.
+On 1 October 2025, he joined EFL League Two Salford City on a one-year contract.
+Then on 11 November 2025, Chapman joined Isthmian League Premier Division club St Albans City on a one-month loan.

+Coaching career

+On 4 August 2026, it was confirmed that Chapman had returned to Bolton as goalkeeper coach for the club's academy.